grodansparadis/vscp-doc-spec/class2.level1.protocol.md

  | 3 | Register to write. |
  | 4 | Content for register. |
  | 5,6,7 | Optional extra data bytes to write. |

+ Not available for nodes with 16-bit node id's.

 A read/write response event is returned on success.